AlexSafatli/AlexSafatli.github.io/about.md

 ## Interests

-I enjoy learning new programming languages, particularly ones that exemplify code reuse and DRY and KISS principles.
+I enjoy learning new programming languages.
+My all-purpose language of choice is [Go](https://golang.org).

-With a strong background in theoretic computer science, the following also have a place near to my heart:
+With a strong background in theoretic computer science, I also have a passion for the following:

-  - Computationally difficult problems,
+  - Artificial intelligence,
-  - Large-scale system architecture and
+  - First-order logic,
-  - Complex data structures.
+  - System architecture,

-Furthermore, operating systems and language development are areas that I wish to pursue further.
+  - Language development,

-*[DRY]: Don't Repeat Yourself
+  - Succinct data structures, and
-*[KISS]: Keep It Simple Stupid
+  - Computationally difficult problems.

 *[TA]: Teaching Assistant
 *[RA]: Research Assistant
 *[PPL]: Principles of Programming Languages